amartin755/tcppump/README.md

     Options:
     -h --help
         Display this text
+    --version
+        Show detailed version infos
     -i IFC --interface=IFC
         Name of the network interface via which the packets are sent.
     --myip4=IPV4
         Use IPV4 as source IPv4 address instead of the network adapters ip address --mymac=MAC
-        Use MAC as source MAC address instead of the network adapters MAC address -v --verbose
+        Use MAC as source MAC address instead of the network adapters MAC address --rand-smac
+        Use random source MAC address.
+Overwrites --mymac as well as explicitly defined addresses in packets.
+    --rand-dmac
+        Use random destination MAC address.
+Overwrites all explicitly defined addresses in packets.
+    -v --verbose
         When parsing and printing, produce verbose output.
 This option can be supplied multiple times (max.
 4 times, i.e. -vvvv) for even more debug output.